Reading layout

 4. Advanced Text Extraction Techniques

-Pattern matching basics
+Pattern matching with regex

 Regex vs. DOM parsing